 • If the specified slot is empty, the returned DOM Node will be appended to the slot DOM container.

-• If the slot already has a DOM Node, it will be replaced with the returned DOM Node from render.
+• If the slot already has a DOM Node, it’ll be replaced with the returned DOM Node from render.

-• If the slot already has a default UI, it will be replaced with the custom UI, for example, comment thread UI has an editor slot which renders the default editor UI.
-You may replace the UI contained in this slot with your own custom UI.
+• If the slot already has a default UI, it’ll be replaced with the custom UI.
+For example, the comment thread UI has an editor slot which renders the default editor UI.
+You may replace the UI in this slot with your own implementation.

-• If the slot has no default UI, the custom UI will be inserted into the slot, for example, comment thread has a header slot which is empty by default.
+• If the slot has no default UI, the custom UI will be inserted into the slot.
+For example, the comment thread has a header slot, which is empty by default.
 You can insert your own custom UI into this slot.

 The params received by render contains properties related to the specific slot (such as id) that may be useful for constructing the UI.
 We’ll be adding more useful properties to params incrementally.